Fortran: Origins

 A draft specification for The IBM Mathematical Formula Translating System was completed by November 1954.
 The first manual for FORTRAN appeared in October 1956, with the first FORTRAN compiler delivered in April 1957.
 Fortran produced efficient enough code for assembly language programmers to accept a high-level programming language replacement.

 John Backus said during a 1979 interview with Think, the IBM employee magazine, "Much of my work has come from being lazy.
 I didn't like writing programs, and so, when I was working on the IBM 701, writing programs for computing missile trajectories, I started work on a programming system to make it easier to write programs."

 The language was widely adopted by scientists for writing numerically intensive programs, which encouraged compiler writers to produce compilers that could generate faster and more efficient code.
 The inclusion of a complex number data type in the language made Fortran especially suited to technical applications such as electrical engineering.

-By 1960, versions of FORTRAN were available for the IBM 709, 650, 1620, and 7090 computers.
+By 1960, versions of FORTRAN were available for the IBM: 709, 650, 1620 and 7090 computers.
 Significantly, the increasing popularity of FORTRAN spurred competing computer manufacturers to provide FORTRAN compilers for their machines, so that by 1963 over 40 FORTRAN compilers existed.
+So pervasive was the language within the computing industry that by that time, over 220,000 Fortran manuals of all kinds had been distributed.

 FORTRAN was provided for the IBM 1401 computer by an innovative 63-phase compiler that ran entirely in its core memory of only 8000 (six-bit) characters.
 The compiler could be run from tape, or from a 2200-card deck; it used no further tape or disk storage.
 It kept the program in memory and loaded overlays that gradually transformed it, in place, into executable form, as described by Haines.

 This article was reprinted, edited, in both editions of Anatomy of a Compiler and in the IBM manual "Fortran Specifications and Operating Procedures, IBM 1401".
 The executable form was not entirely machine language; rather, floating-point arithmetic, sub-scripting, input/output, and function references were interpreted, preceding UCSD Pascal P-code by two decades.
 GOTRAN, a simplified, interpreted version of FORTRAN I (with only 12 types of statements not 32) for "load and go" operation was available (at least for the early IBM 1620 computer).
 Modern Fortran, and almost all later versions, are fully compiled, as done for other high-performance languages.

 The development of Fortran paralleled the early evolution of compiler technology, and many advances in the theory and design of compilers were specifically motivated by the need to generate efficient code for Fortran programs.
+Indeed, the Fortran compiler was one of the most complicated programs of any kind in existence at the time, and it was used by IBM's Product Test group in Poughkeepsie, New York, as part of acceptance testing for newly built computers.